 I tell myself that I’m not going to watch Netflix, cruise Instagram or travel down the TikTok rabbit hole right before bed.
 But, I do.
 In this digital age, screens are, well, everywhere.
 Despite our best intentions, they’re seemingly impossible to escape.
 (Case in point: I’m writing this to you on a computer screen and you’re likely reading it on a computer screen.)

-To help fight those bad habits, I’ve compiled a list of my favorite places to unplug in Scottsdale.
+To help fight these digital habits, I’ve compiled a list of my favorite places to unplug in Scottsdale.

 Tom’s Thumb Trailhead